Thanks to favorable state and local laws, more homeowners are considering adding detached structures to their properties for various purposes.

 Here is where we also modify your desired floor plan along with the right exterior elevations.

-Before we go into designing your ADU construction in San Jose, you can count on us to guide you and make sure your lot is adequate in accord with the local development standards.
+Before we go into designing your ADU, you can count on us to guide you and make sure your lot is adequate in accord with the local development standards.

-As per San Jose ADU construction regulations, your ADU should be at least one-story and 16 ft. in height, and at most two-story and 24 ft. in height.
+As per local ADU regulations, your ADU should be at least one-story and 16 ft. in height, and at most two-story and 24 ft. in height.
 This applies for detached ADUs on both single-family and multifamily properties, while attached ADUs’ height is limited to the main dwelling unit.

 The regulations dictates that attached and detached ADUs should be built at least 4 ft. from your main dwelling unit’s side and rear lines, while junior and conversion ADUs need to set back a sufficient distance for fire safety.